 Homeschooling vs Public School

-While homeschooling organizations will likely encourage you to homeschool your kids, your local school district will likely discourage you from homeschooling your kids.
-In addition, it is not uncommon for parents to receive inaccurate information from their local school district.
+While school district employees don’t necessarily have ill intentions, they simply are not experts on homeschooling.
 For example, you may be told that you “must” do certain things to homeschool your kids.
 For the greater good of the homeschooling community, it is important only to provide your school district and state what is legally required where you live.

 Common Homeschooling Requirements to Consider